Is Tooth Extraction a Major Surgery?

-Most patients who come to the dentist dread the thought of a tooth extraction.
-The thing is, it’s mostly the idea of it that gives patients cause to feel worried than the actual procedure itself.
-Tooth extraction in Boston is performed by our experienced dentists or – in some cases – an oral surgeon.
-It’s a routine procedure today, and less about pliers and whiskey than it used to be!
+Many patients who need a tooth extraction dread the thought of it.
+The thing is, it’s mostly the idea of it that causes patients to worried than the actual procedure itself.
+Tooth extraction at Dental Partners of Boston is performed by our experienced dentists or—in some cases—an oral surgeon.
+It’s a routine procedure today, and not about pliers and whiskey like it was centuries ago!

-Tooth extraction in Boston comes with anesthetic, experienced and friendly dentists and excellent aftercare to ensure that you are left in the most comfortable way possible.
-Dental tooth extraction in Boston involves removing a tooth from the place in the jaw bone.
-Which is performed in a dental office or in rare cases, a hospital.
-A dental extraction is usually recommended when tooth decay is so severe, nothing else can be done to save the tooth.
-We will do all that we can to ensure any available procedure to save your tooth is considered before an extraction is recommended.
+The tooth extraction is performed in our dental office.
+An extraction is usually recommended when tooth decay is so severe, nothing else can be done to save the tooth.
+We will do all that we can to save your tooth before recommending tooth removal.

 Why Choose Us